If you are anguished by the state of your Christian faith and are trying to find your way back to Christ, the good news is, there is hope.

 If you are ready to find your way back to Christ, right now, then praise God!
 We still advise you to go back and read through our materials to help ensure you get started back on the right footing.
 However, if you want to make your decision known to God without delay, pray something like this:

 Dear Jesus, it has been so long since I have been a committed, obedient disciple.
 I have committed so many sins against you and against other people during that time.
 There was a time when I realized you were God come to earth, and died on the cross, paying for my sins by the shedding of your blood.
 There was a time when believing that had a daily impact on my life.
 Lord Jesus, please, I ask you to forgive me of my many sins.
 I repent of my sins and desire to follow you again in obedience and holy living as Your disciple.
 I ask you to please take me back into your family again.
 Please revive Your Holy Spirit within me so that I may be strengthened to know the truth that sets me free.
 Guide me in walking daily with you.
 Introduce me to faithful, loving disciples to teach me how to walk in Your ways.
 Please give me the strength to endure to the end.
 Amen.

-Friend, if you prayed that prayer, welcome back into the fellowship of our Lord Jesus Christ.
+Friend, if you prayed that prayer, you are back on the path to fellowship of our Lord Jesus Christ.
 Please use the same link for prayer to let us know of your decision to reconcile with God.
 But remember – this is the beginning of your journey back.
 Your prayer was the beginning.
 We hope you will avail yourself of this site for encouragement.
 You more than anyone know that if you don’t do what it takes to maintain fellowship with Christ, that fellowship can be severely damaged.
 Commit yourself to holiness and stay on the path of right relationship with Christ so he can mature you in the faith.